 4. Tonquin Valley

 A horseshoe shaped relocation hike, the second multi-day backpacking trip on this list and one of my favorite multiday excursions in the Canadian Rockies.
 The Tonquin Valley is very similar in length to the Skyline Trail but has only half as much of the elevation gain.
 As much as that is true, the official trail length doesn't take into consideration all of the possible day hikes you can do whilst you're in the valley.
 The Tonquin valley trail can be done anywhere between 2 and 7 days depending on how much exploring you wish on doing.
 I have spent 3 nights on this trail in July and have fallen in love with the area.
-Unfortunately due to smoke from the wildfires and the swarms of mosquitos I wasn't able to enjoy it as much as I'd like to, hence I will be going back there this September to explore some more!
+It's a hike I won't mind repeating again and again.

 Length: 44km (27.3 miles)